Ryckie/Ryckie.github.io/README.md

 #### Music Quiz
 - `!start-quiz` - Start a Music Quiz game in your voice channel.
 (Channel must be either *Tesla* or *Einstein*.)
 - `!stop-quiz` - Stop the current Music Quiz game.
+- `!vote-skip` - Start a vote to skip to the next song.

 ---
 ## Members only